sielerjm/michaelsielerblog/posts/SciWr_W1U1v1.rst

   - Unless they are standard terms.
 Most readers won't know what they mean

-- Be mindful of using passive voice.
+- Be mindful of using passive voice
-- Place verb early on in sentence
+- Place verbs early on in sentence

 **Overview of specific principles of Writing**
 - Cut unncessary words and phrases; learn to part with your words